 The project has two immediate objectives.
 One is to produce a set of four initial pieces for choir and dancers, based on the four initial folk tales.

 Once produced, the pieces are to be made available for immediate use.
 The choral songs and dances will be offered first to local collegiate and community arts groups for performance in Ventura County, California.
 Afterward, they are to be entered in national and international choral festivals and competitions.
-They will also be offered to community arts groups for local performances in communities beyond the initial county and state, as well as to music and dance departments of colleges in the USA and other countries.
+They will also be offered to arts groups for local performances in communities beyond the initial county and state, as well as to music and dance departments of colleges in the USA and other countries.
 Since each song can serve as a stand-alone piece of music, choral directors can insert any of them into the program of a standard concert.

 The second objective is to produce the four tales as videos, presenting the on-stage musical performance of the four works by a choir with dancers.
 These videos will be suitable for broadcast on public television and other media outlets, and will enhance our ability to bring the project to the attention of choral directors, as well as to the attention of UNESCO and other agencies interested in promoting by artistic means a consciousness that honors both cultural diversity and humanity's oneness.

 In both the videos and the web site, supporting institutions and individuals will be acknowledged and thanked.

 Each folk tale is converted into a poem (in English), which then becomes the text, or “lyrics,” for the choral song.

 The tales, which can be seen on this web site, are brief, entertaining, and uplifting.
 They will be presented artistically, in a playful and joyful format, without moralizing or spelling out a message.